 If you conduct a cursory web search about glass screen protectors, you will find a veritable cornucopia of videos on YouTube.
 In each of these videos, you’ll find average consumers applying 9H glass screen protectors to their phones and dropping them screen-first onto concrete.

 You may also find videos of people performing the hammer test; in other words, you’ll find videos of people hitting their phones with hammers.

 After these tests, you’ll see that while the glass screen protector is often scratched or cracked beyond repair.
 However, as if by magic, when the YouTuber peels away the screen protector, the screen itself is unharmed.

 While 9H screen protectors will defend against most damage from minor falls and even targeted impacts such as falling on a rock or hard corner, it is worth a reminder that this is not a space-age forcefield for your device.

-For this, I recommend you purchase a shockproof case with a hard frame and cushioning.
+For this, I recommend you purchase an iPhone case or Samsung cover with a hard frame and cushioning.
 But that’s a topic for another article.

 9H Hardness Glass Review

 The term 9H refers to the hardness rating of glass screens subjected to what’s known as the pencil test.
 9H is the hardest pencil on the market and contains a graphite core rated as one step away from diamonds on the Mohs hardness scale.